Sometimes Elixir can be quite a pain. Often it’s because the libraries don’t yet

 there’s a function that can call our function.
 Don’t call us, we’ll call you.

-Another important function in Enum
+Another important function in Enum is filter/2.
+Again the translation is

 quite obvious: